 A caregiver’s or care recipient’s veteran status is not a factor in determining eligibility for NFCSP’ respite care.
 Note that there is another respite care program specifically for veterans.

 The Area Agencies on Aging that administer NFCSP’s Respite Care Program have specific coverage areas.
 Care recipients must reside within their Agency’s coverage area, which typically are determined by county.

 Other additional requirements for the NFCSP’s Respite Care Program may exist.
 These can include:

-Respite care most commonly comes in the form of a respite care voucher that can be redeemed from a pre-approved list of home care providers, although some administrating agencies may provide their own respite caregivers.
+Although funds for respite care are sometimes given to the caregiver or directly paid to the vendor, respite care vouchers are most commonly utilized.
+Vouchers can be redeemed from a pre-approved list of home care providers, although some administrating agencies may provide their own respite caregivers.
 Vouchers can usually be redeemed for respite care in the home, in adult day care, or in an overnight residential facility.
 Respite services may include preparation of meals, light housecleaning, companionship, supervision, and assistance with personal care.

 The eligibility evaluation and processing period also changes with each AAA provider.
 Applicants should expect to wait several months between initial contact and actually receiving the care.
 Waiting lists sometimes exist that can significantly lengthen the time before receiving care.